 If you’re interested in coming to Canada, start by going to our Home Page and signing up.
 You’ll instantly get access to our free Express Entry video course that will get you started on the immigration process, and also give you the opportunity to join our community for even more benefits.

 Express Entry is a Canadian immigration program for skilled workers.
 An Express Entry approval means you will have permanent residency in Canada, allowing you to live in any city, work for any company or even go back to school.
 You can include your immediate family in your application (spouse and/or kids) and you will all have access to Canadian healthcare and education!

 Permanent residency lasts for 5 years and can be renewed, and also gives you the opportunity to apply for citizenship down the road as well.

 Visto is not a law firm or consultancy and doesn’t charge any fees to users.
 Instead, we are a tech company and online platform that is completely free to use.
 We partner with Canadian companies that might be interested in hiring you or offering you services to help with your settlement in Canada.
 These are carefully selected partners and completely optional to you, and they pay us a fee if you choose to use their services.

 Along your immigration journey, you may incur costs for things like writing a language exam, translating documents, paying the government filing fees and others, but these fees are not charged by Visto.

 To join Visto and start your immigration journey, head here!

 We understand there are a lot of confusing terms within Canadian immigration and Express Entry specifically.
-Here are the major ones you may have seen and what they mean:
+Here are the major terms as part of our Express Entry FAQ:

 EE: short for Express Entry.
 This is the program we focus on that Canada implemented in 2015 to target skilled workers.
 It grants permanent residency to eligible skilled workers in as little as 4-6 months!